GLOBAL MARKETS-Rising U.S. yields cool down stocks

 MSCI All Country World Index Market Caphttp://tmsnrt.rs/2EmTD6j

-(Reporting by Danilo Masoni in Milan and Tom Westbrook in Singapore, additional reporting by Kevin Buckland in Tokyo; editing by Larry King)
+(Reporting by Danilo Masoni in Milan, additional reporting by Tom Westbrook in Singapore and Kevin Buckland in Tokyo; editing by Larry King)

 ((Danilo.Masoni@TR.com; +39-02-66129734; Reuters Messaging: danilo.masoni.thomsonreuters.com@reuters.net; On Twitter https://twitter.com/damasoni))